Skip to content

 Unlike personal portrait or retail photography, commercial photography should be approached differently.
-Figuring up what to charge and quote for a commercial job can be stressful and overwhelming.
+Deciding what to charge and a quote for a commercial job can be stressful and overwhelming.

-This article is to guide the process for the best quote possible.
-Keep in mind while going through the steps that each job, market, and factors will be different.
+This article is to help guide you through creating the best quote possible.
+Keep in mind while going through the steps that each job, market, and factor will be different.

 What is the job?

-Prior to a quote being provided to the inquiring company or client, information needs to be gathered to ensure the quoted rate is beneficial for the photographer and competitive for the local market.
+Before a quote is provided to the inquiring company or client, information needs to be gathered to ensure the quoted rate is beneficial for the photographer and competitive for the local market.

 Questions include: